World Chefs: Malaysian cook aims to awaken U.S. palates to her native food

 Make the sauce by combining chili sauce, ketchup, soy sauce, sesame oil and keep aside.

 Place wok over medium heat for 30 seconds, pour hot oil around the perimeter of the wok.
-Add garlic and chilies and stir-fry until the garlic is golden in color.
+Add garlic and chillies and stir-fry until the garlic is golden in colour.

 Add in the chili sauce mixture into the wok and mix well.
 Allow the sauce to simmer for 1 to 2 minutes.